ami-iit/blend-my-bot/README.md

 conda activate blender_env
 ```

-Create a backup of the python folder in the blender folder
+Create a backup of the python folder in the blender folder:

 ```bash
 mv blender_folder/version/python blender_folder/version/python_backup
 ```

-Run the command below in the blender python folder to create a symbolic link to the conda environment in the blender python folder
+Run the command below in the blender python folder to create a symbolic link to the conda environment in the blender python folder:

 ```bash
 sudo ln -s ~/mambaforge/envs/blender_env blender_folder/version/python
 ```

-From the root of the repository install the package
+From the root of the repository install the package:

 ```bash
 pip install -e .